Content Strategy Report for HealthReach

 Lastly, I made a style guide to ensure visual consistency and best writing practices for HealthReach’s website.
 It introduces suggestions for colors, typefaces, and tone of voice that would suit the new website.

-Next Steps
+Reflections & Next Steps

-Select a content management approach.
+Select a content management approach that supports long-term scalability.

 Assign clear roles and responsibilities for content creation and upkeep.